 Then God says "to love kindness."
 It's like the Golden Rule – Do unto others what you want others to do unto you.
 Be the sort of person that you personally want to deal with.
 Love kindness.
 He doesn't mean simply to enjoy it when others are kind to you.
 He means love doing kindness.
 Be consistently kind in thought and word and deed.

 We need to confess our sins, and ask God's forgiveness.
-That, and that alone, will effectively deal with guilt, because only when we humble ourselves, confess our sins, and ask for forgiveness, God pours out on us personally the forgiveness we need and for which we hunger.
+That, and that alone, will effectively deal with guilt, because only when we humble ourselves, confess our sins, and ask for forgiveness does God pour out on us personally the forgiveness we need and for which we hunger.
 He has won it for us already.
 Jesus paid the price with His death on the cross.
 Our sins have been forgiven already!
 We simply cannot apply that forgiveness to ourselves until we trust in it, and we cannot trust that God has forgiven us when we deliberately hide sins from Him and from ourselves, and pretend that ungodly behavior is okay, or, worse yet, it's the right thing to do.

 When we confess, God is faithful and righteous to forgive us our sins, and cleanse us from all unrighteousness.
 That comes from 1 John, chapter 1, verse 9.
 God stands ready to forgive us, and cleanse us, and comfort us, and to put the monster of guilt to sleep, and ultimately to death, when we trust in Him, and walk humbly with our God.

 Walking humbly also means not taking yourself too seriously, or counting yourself as more important or worthy of the attention and admiration of others than anyone else.
 This life in Christ is a team sport - God never intended us to go alone, and He is the leader.
 Each of us is but a member of the body and support for others just as they are to be support for us.
 Walking humbly with God means following His example - who did not count Himself too prestigious to save us, but humbled Himself, and became one of us to save us all.
 We walk with Him - in the path that He walked, when we humble ourselves to be of service for others, and give of ourselves to help and support them.

 These three steps are everything we need to lead God-pleasing lives.
 These three principles are also the foundation for a truly godly congregational life: do justice, and love kindness, and walk humbly with your God.